tinyvmi/tinyvmi-blog-hugo/content/post/w08-cross-compile-lib-in-minios.md

 {{</highlight>}}

 If succeed, you will find the static library file (such as libjson-c.a) under the directory **$(CROSS_PREFIX)/$(GNU_TARGET_ARCH)-xen-elf** (will be  /xen-src/stubdom/cross-root-x86_64/x86_64-xen-elf/lib/libjson-c.a for libjson-c)
 If errors occur, you might need to tweak the configurations and building options of the library by reading the documentation shipped with the library source code.

-That's all.
-Thank you!
+## Example 2: TODO: cross compile GCC C++ standard library to Mini-OS.

+- Configure command.
+- Makefile examples.